R4H-Workshop/R4H-Workshop.github.io/index.md

 ---

 <p style="text-align: justify;">
 This workshop is held in conjunction with the IEEE International Conference on Robot and Human Interactive Communication <a href="http://ro-man2023.org/main"><b>IEEE RO-MAN 2023</b></a> and will be held in a hybrid format.
-The workshop will take place on August 28th, 2023, both in-presence in Busan, South Corea, as well as virtually on Zoom.
+The workshop will take place on **August 28th, 2023**, both in-presence in Busan, South Corea, as well as virtually on Zoom.
 </p>

 ---